sqlkata/docs/advanced.md

 }
 ```

-Off course you can use to build any part of the query.
+Off course you can use it to build any part of the query.

 ## Clone